If you see the “Account access only” screen, there’s either an activation issue or you’re trying to use the Google Fi app from another device.

 - You'll see "Account access only" the first time you open the Google Fi app on a device that's not the phone you use for Google Fi service.
 It means you can use the app to manage your account and settings, but Google Fi service isn't available on this device for calling, texting, and voicemail.

 You may have trouble activating your device because of the following issues.
 You can always contact a Google Fi expert to get your device up and running.Google Fi doesn't support your device

 You need one of the following unlocked phones to use Fi.

 If you purchased your Fi phone through Google Fi or the Google Store, your device is unlocked.
 If you are using your own Fi phone, contact your current carrier to make sure your phone is unlocked.
 You need to make sure you don't owe any payments on your device.
 Your carrier may also have other requirements to unlock your device.

-- If you have a Pixel 3 or Pixel 2, you don't need a SIM card.
+- If you have a Pixel 2 and up, you don't need a SIM card.